List of Juventus FC seasons

 In May 2006, Juventus became one of the five clubs linked to a 2006 Italian football scandal, the result of which saw the club relegated to Serie B for the first time in its history, as well as being stripped of the two league titles won under Fabio Capello in 2005 and 2006.
 After returning to Serie A in the 2007–08 season, Juventus appointed Claudio Ranieri as manager and finished third and second in the following two years league.
-After two consecutive 7th-place finishes (its worst placement since 1954–57) and for the first time since the 1991–92 season, excluding the seasons 2006–07 and 2007–08 after the Calciopoli scandal, out of European competitions, newly Juventus chairmen Andrea Agnelli appointed former player Antonio Conte as manager in 2011, the same year the club relocated to the new Juventus Stadium.
+After two consecutive 7th-place finishes (its worst placement since 1954–57) and for the first time since the 1991–92 season, excluding the seasons 2006–07 and 2007–08 after the Calciopoli scandal, out of European competitions, newly Juventus chairmen Andrea Agnelli appointed former player Antonio Conte as manager in 2011, the same year, the club relocated to the new Juventus Stadium.
 Conte led Juventus to his first three league titles of the 2010s, including an unbeaten league title in 2012 and achieved a record 102 points and 33 wins in the 2013–14 season.

 Following Conte's resignment, Massimiliano Allegri was appointed as manager and led Juventus to a national double in his first year.
 In the 2015–16 season, the club won their 5th straight title (and 32nd overall) since last winning five straight between 1930–31 and 1934–35, after climbing from 12th place and taking 73 points of a possible 75.
 The club also became the first team in Italy's history to complete Serie A and Coppa Italia doubles in back-to-back seasons.
 In the 2016–17 season, the club won their 12th Coppa Italia title, becoming the first team to win three consecutive championships.
 Juventus also secured their sixth consecutive league title, establishing an all-time record of successive triumphs in the competition.
 Juventus won their 13th Coppa Italia title, and fourth in a row, extending the all-time record of successive Coppa Italia titles.
 Four days later on 13 May, Juventus secured their seventh consecutive Serie A title, extending the all-time record of successive triumphs in the competition.
 On 20 April 2019, Juventus secured their eighth consecutive Serie A title, with Allegri departing Juventus at the end of the season.
 A year later, on 26 July 2020, the club secured a ninth consecutive title under new manager Maurizio Sarri, pushing their unprecedented record to new heights.
 On 2 May 2021, under new manager Andrea Pirlo, Juventus' run of nine consecutive titles was mathematically ended by Internazionale, who were confirmed as champions.
-Pirlo's experience ended in late May and Allegri retruned sitting on Juventus' bench.
-After losing the 2022 Coppa Italia Final to Internazionale, Juventus ended the 2021–22 season trophyless for the first time after ten years.
+Pirlo's experience ended in late May, and Allegri returned sitting on Juventus' bench.
+After losing the 2022 Coppa Italia final to Internazionale, Juventus ended the 2021–22 season trophyless for the first time after ten years.